Public buses of Singapore: 2020s: Sustainable and accessible buses

-On 3 April 2020, 10 units of Yutong E12 electric buses debuted on SMRT Buses services 944 and 983, on Tower Transit services 66 and 990, and on Go-Ahead service 15.
-Then on 29 July 2020, 5 units of BYD K9 electric buses debuted on SBS Transit services 135, 162, and 807, with the rollout of the remaining 15 units completed in December 2020.
-On 27 October 2020, 10 units of Yutong E12DD double-decker electric buses debuted on SMRT service 983, on Tower Transit service 189, and on Go-Ahead services 83 and 118.
-On 25 August 2021, ST Engineering-Linkker LM312 which is fitted with 3 doors debuted on SBS Transit Service 38 and 40, on SMRT Buses services 176 and 976.
-On 5 October 2021, ST Engineering Retrofitted Electric Bus, SG3100M which was once a diesel bus was retrofitted to an electric bus debuted on SMRT Buses Service 176.
+On 3 April 2020, 10 units of Yutong E12 electric buses debuted on SMRT Buses 944 and 983, on Tower Transit buses 66 and 990, and on Go-Ahead bus 15.

+On 29 July 2020, 5 units of Gemilang-bodied BYD K9 electric buses debut on SBS Transit buses 135, 162, and 807, with the rollout of the remaining 15 units completed in December 2020.

+On 27 October 2020, 10 units of Yutong E12DD double-decker electric buses debuted on SMRT bus 983, on Tower Transit bus 189, and on Go-Ahead buses 83 and 118.

+On 25 August 2021, ST Engineering-Linkker LM312 which is fitted with three passenger doors debuted on SBS Transit buses 38 and 40, on SMRT Buses 176 and 976.

+On 5 October 2021, ST Engineering Retrofit Electric MAN A22, SG3100M which was once a diesel bus was retrofitted to an electric bus debuted on SMRT bus 176.
 However, it was taken out of service the next day due to rolling back issues and charging connectivity issues.
+It has since returned to revenue service in August 2023 after taken out for repairs between late 2022 to August 2023.

 All the Volvo Super Olympian buses were retired from revenue service on 8 April 2020, with the exception of SBS9889U being in revenue service until 11 November 2020.
-However, 2 buses have been preserved - 1 in Hong Kong for heritage purposes and the other in a special needs school in Ang Mo Kio, Singapore for practical purposes.
-A sole Mercedes-Benz O405G (Hispano Habit), TIB1238H which operated under Kranji Depot [KJDEP] has been preserved at Kranji Depot and has been deregistered with the "Off Peak" Number plate which has a Red Plate with White Text.
+However, 2 buses have been preserved - 1 unit in Hong Kong for heritage purposes and the other in a special needs school in Ang Mo Kio, Singapore for practical purposes.
+A sole Mercedes-Benz O405G (Hispano Habit), TIB1238H which operated under Woodlands Bus Depot (WLDEP) has been preserved at Woodlands Bus Depot and has been de-registered with the "Off Peak" Number registration plate which has a Red Plate with White Text.
 November 2020 marked the last day of operation of non-wheelchair-accessible buses with TIB1242U, a Hispano Habit-bodied Mercedes-Benz O405G on Service 169 being the last non-wheelchair-accessible bus on revenue service.

 On 1 December 2020, all public buses in Singapore became fully wheelchair-accessible.

+In April 2023, LTA launched a tender for 400 electric buses.
+The tender was won by BYD and Zhongtong, for 240 and 120 buses each.
+An option for 60 more buses was exercised and awarded to BYD Auto on 23 October 2024, and the new buses entered service from December.